marosg42/ceph-commands/README.md

 `ceph pg map <pg>` - Ceph will return the placement group map, the placement group, and the OSD status

+- returns osdmap eNNN pg {pg-num} -> up [0,1,2] acting [0,1,2]  (NNN is epoch)	If the Up Set and Acting Set do not match, this may be an indicator that the cluster rebalancing itself or of a potential problem with the cluster

 `ceph pg scrub {pg-id}` - scrub individual PG

 `ceph pg {pg-id} mark_unfound_lost revert|delete` - mark the unfound objects as lost

+`ceph pg stat` - The result should tell the placement group map version (vNNNNNN), the total number of placement groups (x), and how many placement groups are in a particular state such as active+clean (y)

+`ceph tell <pgid> query` - state of specific problematic PG

+`ceph pg ls-by-pool <pool_name>` - list of PGs in a given pool

 ## rados